 Batenjan el Raheb- Monk’s Salad & Lebanon’s Coast

-Batenjan El Raheb translates into english as the monk’s aubergine.
+Batenjan El Raheb translates into English as the monk’s aubergine.
 I’m not exactly sure why it was given the name but something leads me to believe it’s because of its utter simplicity.
 Whatever the case, it’s simply delicious!

 To describe Lebanon’s coast is a task carried out in vain.
 Yes, you could say I’m bias since I hail from this country, but there is something about it.